Kullback-Leibler aggregation and misspecified generalized linear models: Kullback--Leibler aggregation

-Recall that the ubiquitous squared norm $\|\cdot\|^2$ as a measure of performance for regression problems takes its roots in the Gaussian regression model.
-The Kullback-Leibler divergence between two probability distributions $P$ and $Q$ is defined by
+Recall that the ubiquitous squared norm \mbox{$\|\cdot\|^2$} as a measure of performance for regression problems takes its roots in the Gaussian regression model.
+The Kullback--Leibler divergence between two probability distributions $P$ and $Q$ is defined by